ValeriyPogosyan/Cybersecurity/README.md

  Which machine did you allow to access your ELK VM?
 What was its IP address?

  - from my personal computer's IP at port 5601
- - from the containers located on JumpBox via SSH
+ - from the containers located at JumpBox via SSH azureuser@10.0.0.4

 A summary of the access policies in place can be found in the table below.